robertvunabandi/combination-lock-crack/README.md

 Eventually, **`B`** will have a long list of `n` different lock combos (`n` being an integer), with which **`B`** hopes to analyze in order to figure out the true combo that will unlock the bike.

-NOTE: You can read the [article I wrote about this](https://medium.com/@rvunabandi/cracking-combination-locks-b7edfbb13e1e) on medium.

 ## Analysis

 Before you jump to the conclusion that this is hopeless, let me attempt to reason you out otherwise.
 We observe the following.